 Social Media Admin / Treasurer

 My name is Jackie Raftery.
 I have been married to Richard for 30 years.
 I have 3 beautiful children, (Andrew, Julia and Timothy) and 1 precious granddaughter (Anna).
 My husband has been in recovery for 24 years and my oldest son has 3 years of recovery.
 Living in a family with this life threatening disease is not an easy one.
 But I am so fortunate that they are alive and thriving.
 With the help of their 12 step program, it keeps them living one day at a time.
 Along with being a Director of AIM, I work full time as a Resident Manager of an apartment complex.
-I am an advocate of treating all who suffer from addiction with compassion and love.
+I am an advocate of treating all who suffer from substance use disorder with compassion and love.
 I am so proud to a part of Angels in Motion, who show all that are struggling with this disease Hope, Love and Compassion!

 Contact Jackie at email@example.com